Jo Cook

 Training, qualifications & experience

 I began my journey towards becoming a therapist with a BSc(Hons) in Psychology from Birmingham University.
 I went on to work in marketing, advertising and public relations.
-Later I moved into Local Government before becoming a senior civil servant in the Department of Health where I worked on policies to do with GPs and Primary Care services including mental health provision.
+Later I moved into Local Government leading online communications projects for two major Councils in the North of England before becoming a senior civil servant in the Department of Health where I worked on policies to do with GPs and Primary Care services including mental health provision.

-My career took a welcome change of direction when I had children and took time out to train as a yoga teacher.
-I did years of voluntary counselling and training work with a domestic violence charity, and latterly I trained as Counsellor and Psychotherapist, I gained a Postgraduate distinction in Counselling and Psychotherapy from Leeds Beckett University in 2019.
-In 2023 I became an Accredited Member of the BACP, and I was selected to sit on their Private Practice Division Executive.
+When I had children I took time out for them and to train as a yoga teacher.
+I did years of voluntary support and training work with a domestic violence charity, and then trained professionally as Counsellor and Psychotherapist, I gained a Postgraduate distinction in Counselling and Psychotherapy from Leeds Beckett University in 2019.

-My training focussed on a relational approach.
+My initial post-graduate training focussed on a relational approach.
 This means I work guided by the belief that the single most important thing that achieves change is the relationship between me and you.
 This isn’t blind faith, scientific study after study, across all types of therapy, and across decades has found that the single most important factor is the relationship between the two (or three in couples counselling) people in the therapy room.
-Integratively means that I won’t try and fit you into a fixed type of therapy, I will listen to you and collaboratively we will create the solutions that fit your unique needs.
-As things progress your needs might change, that’s fine, I’ll listen and we’ll adapt together.

-So, I bring a variety of experience and professionalism to my work, but mostly I bring myself to meet you, person to person.
-That's where we'll begin and that's where we will return again and again, building a therapeutic relationship together that enables you to find your own way to move forward.
+So, I bring a variety of experience, training, and professionalism to my work, but mostly I bring myself to meet you, person to person.
+That's where we'll begin and that's where we will return again and again, building a therapeutic relationship together that enables you to change and move forward.

 Member organisations